vinland-technology/flict/README.md

 ## Policy report

-To the above report you can apply your own [_Policy_](#policy).
+To the above report you can apply your own policy (see [SETTINGS](SETTINGS.md)).
 Applying this will create a policy report with your policy applied to the suggested outbound license from the usual report and with some complementary information.

 # License of flict